Links on Android Authority may earn us a commission. Learn more.

 At launch, the Xbox Series S didn’t have any major first-party exclusives.
-Going into 2021 and 2022, new titles Fable, Forza Horizon 5, and Halo Infinite may turn the tides.
+Going into 2021 and 2022, new titles Fable, Forza Horizon 5, and Halo Infinite have somewhat turned the tides.
 Halo Infinite was initially pegged as a launch title, but was delayed due to various factors.
-Now, more than a year after the console released, it will be available for for the 2021 holiday season.
-That said, for now next-gen game titles don’t seem to be a reason to purchase this console at launch, as all of these games are available on older Xbox consoles, too.
+Now, there are a host of next-gen ready games available to play.
+That said, all of these games are available on older Xbox consoles, too.

 Despite the lack of launch exclusives, there's still a huge library of playable titles.

 Being optimized for Series X/S means taking advantage of the extra power of the new consoles.
 It’s a mixture of higher resolution textures, 120Hz modes, and higher frame rates for X/S optimized games.
 Microsoft’s Smart Delivery service also gives you the option to purchase supported games for the Xbox One and have them available for next-generation consoles without any additional fees.
 It’s down to the developer and publisher to implement the feature, but it seems like a great way to encourage last-gen players to upgrade.